 Here at least three texts that confirm the old name of the place and its status as capital of the Hatti:

 1. The edict of Telepinu, which is one of the most important texts, one tablet was found in Akkadian language, and several others are Nesites versions of the same text.
-It has allowed us to know the first kings of Hattusa: Hattusili, Mursili, Hantili ... and confirmed that the site of Bogazköy / Bogazkale was the city called, Hattusa, Hattush or Hattusha.
+It has allowed us to know the first kings of Hattusa: Hattusili, Mursili, Hantili ... and confirmed that the site of Bogazköy / Bogazkale was the town called, Hattusa, Hattush or Hattusha.

 2. CTH 49, which is an agreement, sealed by Suppiluliuma with Aziru of Amurru.
 Those persons are well known on the letters of Amarna, Egypt, and by a peace treaty found at Ugarit.
 These three sets of texts give a coherent overview of the history of Anatolia, Syria, Palestine and Egypt during the second part of the 14th century BC.